Doctave/doctave/docs/README.md

 Doctave CLI
 ===========

-The [Doctave](https://www.doctave.com) CLI is an opinionated documentation site generator that converts your Markdown files into a beautiful developer hub.
+The Doctave CLI is an opinionated documentation site generator that converts your Markdown files into a beautiful developer documentation site.

-The Doctave CLI is not a generic static site generator - it is only meant for generating documentation sites from Markdown.
-This allows the tool to be much simpler than other solutions, with fewer configuration steps.
+It is not a generic static site generator - it is only meant for generating documentation sites from Markdown.
+This allows the tool to be much simpler than other solutions, and requires little to no configuration.
+You just start documenting.

+Doctave is written in Rust and is distributed as a single self-contained binary.
+It has no dependencies, and works on Mac, Linux, and Windows.

 This open source CLI is built and maintained by [Doctave](https://www.doctave.com).
-While it is meant originally to be used for projects that are hosted on Doctave.com, it does not depend on it, and you are free to deploy the generated sites as you please. _This CLI is and always will be free and open source._

-You can read more about hosting your docs on Doctave [here](https://www.doctave.com).

 ## Features

+Doctave comes out of the box with a documentation-focused set of features.

+- Mermaid.js diagrams
+- Full-text search
+- Local live-reloading server
+- Responsive design
+- GitHub flavored markdown
 - Minimal configuration
-- GitHub flavored markdown
-- Full-text search built-in
-- Mermaid.js diagrams out of the box
-- Local live-reloading server
 - Fast build, built in Rust

 ## Getting started